Guidelines on Assessing the 'TOTAL' Air Quality Impacts

 The above two types of emission contributions should account for, to a great extent, the air quality impacts upon local air sensitive receivers, which are often amenable to estimation by the ‘steady state dispersion' type of models.
 However, a background air quality level should be prescribed to indicate the baseline air quality in the region of the project site, which would account for any pollution not covered by the two preceding contributions.
 The emission sources contributing to the background air quality would be located further afield and not easy to identify.
 In addition, the transport mechanism by which pollutants are carried over long distances is rather complex and cannot be adequately estimated by the 'steady state dispersion' type of models.

 Background contributions are usually accounted for by the spatially averaged concentrations of regional air quality models (e.g. PATH) at a certain spatial resolution (e.g. 1km x 1km).
 The impact due to a point source, on the other hand, is usually confined within a plume whose dimension varies with downwind distance.
-When a point source is located close to a receiver such that its spatially varying contribution cannot be well represented by the spatially averaged contribution of a regional air quality model, it should be modelled by a dispersion model; however, when obstacles are present so that their mixing effect can even out the point source's spatially varying contribution, the point source can then be accounted for by a regional air quality model.
-In general, a major point source located within 4km from a receiver should be evaluated to see if it can cause direct impact and to establish its proper modelling tool accordingly (i.e. using dispersion model or regional model).
-The major point sources need to be considered in an air quality assessment and the associated details can be found [Here] for easy reference.
+When a point source is located closely to a receptor such that its spatially varying contribution cannot be well represented by the spatially averaged contribution of a regional air quality model, it should be modelled by a dispersion model; however, when obstacles are present so that their mixing effect can even out the point source’s spatially varying contribution, the point source can then be accounted for by a regional air quality model.
+In general, a major point source located within 4km from a receptor should be evaluated to see if it can cause direct impact and to establish its proper modelling tool accordingly (i.e. using dispersion model or regional model).
+The list of major point sources need to be considered in an air quality assessment and the associated details can be downloaded [LINK].

 3. Estimation Approach